OmarAmeer96/Sprints-Google-Maps-Task/README.md

 ## Usage

-Upon launching the app, the main screen will allow users to read and write media files from their device's storage.
+Upon launching the app, the main screen will display a map centered on the user's current location.
+Users can search for places, view place details, and get directions to a selected location.